Jake Burger Player Props: White Sox vs. Tigers

 Jake Burger At The Plate

-- Burger has an RBI in 13 of 35 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 36.1% of his games this season, Burger has driven in at least one run.
+In eight of those games (22.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.